asendotsinski/comp-mech-generalizability/README.md

 ---

 ### **Notes on running the models**
-- Be aware that the Llama models on HugginFace are gated repositories, for which you would need to request access to.
+- Be aware that the Llama models on HuggingFace are gated repositories, for which you would need to request access to.
 After that you can generate a token a login using the huggingface-cli.

 ```bash
 huggingface-cli login
 ```

-- The larger models, pythia-6.9b and Llama-3.1-8B, over 40GB of VRAM due to the extra memory overhead of the Logit.
+- The larger models, Pythia-6.9B and Llama-3.1-8B, require over 40GB of VRAM due to the extra memory overhead of the logits.
 Ensure your hardware has enough VRAM to run these models.